 5. Don’t ride the animals

 Like most of the tourism industry, animals are caught up in the show.
 The donkeys, camels and horses are overworked and poorly treated so I would not recommend using them to get anywhere.
 Everything is walkable.
 Even though the monastery is far and uphill I would not recommend riding a donkey up there.
 Please think twice before supporting them!
 You will also see horse and carts taking people from the entrance to the Treasury.
 It’s only a short walk so I would not bother!
-Save your money to support something else in Petra.
+Save your money to support something else in Petra like the local handicrafts.

 6. Dress respectfully

 This goes anywhere in the Middle East, you need to dress respectively.
 Don’t wear tight clothing and make sure you cover your legs.
-Most of the country’s population is Muslim so dressing respectively especially as a woman is a given.
+Most of the country’s population is Muslim so dressing respectively, especially as a woman is a given.
 It will attract less attention and you will be more respected in the community.
 The key is to look less touristy and more local if you don’t want to be harassed all the time.

 7. Bring your lunch with you